yichen1224/tdf-fa24-yichen1224/README.md

 2. Accel -> Servo

        a.
 Difference:

         - Sensor Interaction: This project uses an accelerometer, allowing control through physical movement, unlike previous projects that relied on buttons or fixed inputs.
         - Real-Time Feedback: The system responds instantly to tilting or movement, making it more intuitive and dynamic than slower controls.
         - Applications: This setup can be applied in robotics, gaming, and gesture control, broadening its uses compared to more static projects.

      b.
 Smilarity:

         - Basic Components: The use of microcontrollers, servos, and coding remains consistent with prior projects.
         - Programming Logic: Conditional statements and control structures are still necessary to interpret accelerometer data and translate it into servo movements.

      c.
 Expanded:

-           - Basic
+        - The pressure sensor is placed on the surface of the percussion instrument.
+When the performer strikes with different force, different RGB colors of LED appear.

      d.
 Machine Learning:

+        - machine learning processes human touch pressure data by collecting, preprocessing, training models on the data, and using those models for real-time interpretation and adaptation, leading to more responsive and personalized user experiences.

      e.
 Large ecosystem:

+        - Touching-based Interaction System: People's touch varies in movement, strength, and emotional significance.
+We leverage these differences to design products that can respond to emotions or control output modes remotely.

-3. Force sensitive resistor -> RGB-led color fader
+4. Force sensitive resistor -> RGB-led color fader

 <img width="400" alt="codeledcolor" src="assets/codeledcolor.png">